 Let us answer the question: What is audio mastering?
 The definition of mastering has evolved over the years and it can be a little confusing for some of people.
 Even among some professionals today.
 So we’re gonna try and help you make abit of sense about this subject.
 We're going to tell you some of the history of mastering and how it's evolved over the years.
 And we are going to tell you what mastering is not.

 So let's jump into our time machine go back a whole bunch of years.
 We’ve landed in the 1940s, the birth of audio mastering.
 Mastering was originally the process of preparing a final mix for the duplication master to be pressed onto vinyl.
 And with vinyl (even to this very day) there's some very specific restrictions about what you can put onto a vinyl record.
+We'd mix it to half-inch tape or quarter-inch tape, but it would be distributed on vinyl or cassette or CD or eight-track cartridge.
+And the primary job of the mastering engineer was to handle the transfer between the recording format and the distribution format.
+That was a specialized job requiring specialized expertise and specialized equipment.
 There's specifications about dynamic range (loudness) and there's specifications about how much of certain frequencies can be pressed onto record.

-So mastering engineers progressively became more and more part of the creative team.
+Fast forward to the 21st century and we all record and mix music has digital files on a computer.
+We also listen to music as digital files on a computer, and we distribute music as digital files on a computer.
+So online audio mastering engineers progressively became more and more part of the creative team.
 It was less about a technical guy in a lab coat.
 And as records progressed over the decades more and more mastering engineers started to become thought off as part of the creative process.
 When the digital compact disc was introduced in 1982.
 The mastering game changed because whether you liked vinyl or compact disc.
 CDs didn't have the same technical restrictions that vinyl had.
 Becuase compact discs were a digital format and all of a sudden you didn't have to worry about how much dynamic range was on the album.
 You didn't have to worry about how much of a certain frequency was on the album.
 It became more about the mastering engineer making sure the album sounded great and consistent across all songs.
 And at that stage, audio mastering became perceived as a vital enhancement process more than just a technical process.

 A great online audio mastering service is going to listen to the track and understand what it needs.
 Because some tracks come in and they're way too bright, so our job is to soften the high frequencies.
 Some songs weren't bright enough so you have to boost the high-end.
 Some have a very nice high-end except there's too much of one specific frequency and we have to scoop some of frequency out to get everything else in place to sound good.
 So to sum up what audio mastering is in a whole.
 It's a listening process and making the changes that are custom and appropriate to the specific recording to make it the best it can possibly be and to translate across all playback devices.